noxikoxi/LAN/README.md

 - simple java program that check if given website is working
 - checks response status code and search for given string in html

+## api-request

+- simple python program tak fetch public api using requests module
+- checks musicians groups and returns groups in which they played together
+- run it from command line passing at least 2 musican IDs
+- example: python main.py 516820 532854 702387